VolpiGiuliano/Rusty_Josh/README.md

 - [ ] Check top book refresh on order handling
 - [ ] Timestamp
 - [ ] Study web API
-- [ ] add partial flag to resting order
+- [ ] Add partial flag to resting order
+- [X] IMPORTANT: The matched info from the limit order are wrong
+- [ ] A general check of the matches vector
+- [ ] Test tot order handling
+- [ ] Event: new market order when rest size is insufficient

 ## Bugs
 - the `new_order_handling` function panics when there is no best bid aor ask at the moment that `hread 'main' panicked at src/order_book_mod.rs:226:75: called `Option::unwrap()` on a `None` value`
     - Create the code safe if there are no orders on the book (even just on one side)
     - It is better an exception handling or a simple `if` option?

 ## Ongoing